juricaKenda/RESTfulDatabaseAccess/README.md

 ## About the project
+* Spring Boot project incorporating a PostgreSQL database communication
 * The project is still ongoing
-* Spring Boot project incorporating a PostgreSQL database communication

 ### Motivation
 Motivation for starting this project was rooted in my desire to start learning Spring Boot and building MVC Architecture Web Services.
 I think it is a very useful skill to have in today's technological world.
+I was extremely interested in RESTFul Web Service Architecture as well, which all came together in this project.

 ## Authors